XVI. Questions and Answers on Dissecting the Essence of Paul

-Question 7: You say Paul never exalted or testified the Lord Jesus.
-About what you say, I don’t accept!
+Question 7: You say Paul did not exalt or bear witness to the Lord Jesus.
+I don’t accept what you’re saying.
 Brother Paul wrote so many letters.
-Weren’t they all testifying the Lord Jesus?
+Weren’t they all testimonies to the Lord Jesus?

 from the movie script of Stinging Memories